 Members are responsible for picking up their share each week.
 This year we have three options if you are going to be out of town during a pick up.

 1. Ask a friend to pick it up for you.
-Maybe even let them keep a head of lettuce as a thank you (or not, your choice).
+Maybe even let them keep a head of lettuce as a thank you.

 2. Swap pick ups with another member.
 You can communicate with other members via our Google forum HERE and our Facebook page HERE.
 When you pick up the share, just let the volunteer know the name of the person who should be picking up that day.
 There is no need to notify us in advance.

 3. Hold for credit: Hearty Roots is offering a credit for 1 share that you can’t pick up, which will carry forward to next season (Summer 2020!).
 This option is for products from Hearty Roots (vegetables and eggs) and pasta pickup only.
 Simply sign into your CSAWare account, select the date you want to skip in the calendar view and then click the hold delivery button.
 Keep in mind that we need the advance notice because the farmer decides how much to harvest based on how many shares he is delivering.

 What do you do with any food left over at the end of a shift?